Verifying AI Code

 § · FURTHER READINGReferences & deeper sources

 - (2025).
-Developer Survey 2025 — AI Adoption, Trust, and Frustration · Stack Overflow Insights
+2025 Developer Survey — AI: Adoption, Trust, and Frustration · Stack Overflow Insights

 - (2025).
-Reducing Sycophancy in GPT-5 · OpenAI Blog
+Sycophancy in GPT-4o: What Happened and What We're Doing About It · OpenAI

 Original figures live in the linked sources — open the papers for the canonical visuals in their full context.